 Once you have been admitted and submit the required housing and tuition deposit (for degree-seeking students), the proper immigration form will be sent to you.
 For degree-seeking students (F-1 visa) you will be issued a Form I-20 A-B. For exchange program students (J-1 visa) you will be issued a Form DS 2019.
 These are the Immigration Service forms indicating that you have been accepted or enrolled to Plymouth State University.
 You should present your passport, immigration form, acceptance/enrollment letter, and documentation of financial support to an American Embassy or Consulate to aid you in getting a visa to enter the United States as a student.
-Your document should be kept with your valid passport and the INS Arrival/Departure Card (I-94)** [to be received upon entry into the U.S.] at all times in a secure location.
-Visas to the United States are categorized by letter.
+Your document should be kept with your valid passport and the INS Arrival/Departure Card (I-94)** at all times in a secure location.

 F-1 visas are student visas, used for degree-seeking individuals studying full-time in the U.S. There are very specific requirements to maintain your visa status.
 To maintain legal F-1 student status while attending PSU, please enroll in full-time classes, do not work without proper authorization and remit any address change or program change to the International Student Advisor immediately.
 Remember to have your I-20 signed by your Advisor before traveling outside the United States.
 See Maintaining Legal Status as an F-1 Student for detailed information.
 Contact the Center for Global Engagement at (603) 535-3372 for more information.